tbm/homepage/content/debian/kirkwood/qnap/ts-119/tips.md

 <h2>Controlling the fan</h2>

-Debian currently doesn't have automatic support for the fan.
+Debian 7.0 doesn't have automatic support for the fan.
 While there is a tool that can control the fan, it won't automatically set its speeds according to the temperature.
 If you want to manually control the fan, do
 this: